NOT "ART FOR

 The Gravettian was a European Upper Palaeolithic culture whose name derives from the type-site of La Gravette in the Dordogne department of France.
 Practised in eastern, central and western Europe, its signature tool (derived from the Châtelperron point) was a small pointed blade with a blunt but straight back - called a Gravette Point.
 Personal jewellery continued to be manufactured, and more personal property is evident, indicating an increasing degree of social stratification.

-The Gravettian period is immensely rich in both cave painting and portable sculptural works.
+Gravettian art is immensely rich in both cave painting and portable sculptural works.
 The former is exemplified by the wonderful stencil art at Cosquer cave and the coloured charcoal and ochre pictures at Pech-Merle cave.
-The most famous Gravettian sculpture consists of venus figurines, such as the Venuses of Dolni Vestonice (Czech Republic), Willendorf (Austria), Savignano (Italy), Kostenki (Russia), Moravany (Slovakia), Laussel (France), Brassempouy (France), Lespugue (France), and Garagino (Ukraine).
+The most famous Gravettian sculpture consists of venus figurines, such as the Venuses of Dolni Vestonice (Czech Republic), Willendorf (Austria), Savignano (Italy), Kostenky (Russia), Moravany (Slovakia), Laussel (France), Brassempouy (France), Lespugue (France), and Gagarino (Russia).

 This culture comes from the type-site of Solutré in the Mâcon district of eastern France.
 Curiously, Solutrean tool-makers appear to have developed a number of uniquely advanced techniques, some of which were not seen for several thousand years after their departure.
 In any event, Solutrean people produced the finest Paleolithic flint craftsmanship in western Europe.